Watford scores 22 and LSU overcomes Texas rally 69-67

-Watford’s tough layup put the Tigers up 62-60 before Skylar Mays made two free throws with 49 seconds left.
-Watford made two more with 16 seconds to play to all but seal the victory in the Big 12/SEC Challenge.

-Texas (12-7), which had lost by 38 at West Virginia on Monday night, trailed by 16 early in the second half, then mounted a desperate comeback to take the lead 60-58 on a basket by Jericho Sims with just over four minutes left.
-The Longhorns changed the game when they switched to a high-pressure, full-court defense that forced a rash of turnovers and smothered LSU shooters.

-Andrew Jones, who returned full time this season after missing most of the last two seasons after being diagnosed with leukemia, scored 20 points for the Longhorns.
-He had 12 in the second-half burst that snatched the lead, but also had a key turnover that allowed LSU (15-4) to tie it at 60-all on a basket by Darius Days.
+Andrew Jones, who returned full time this season after missing most of the last two after being diagnosed with leukemia, scored 20 points to lead the Longhorns.
+He had 12 in the second-half burst that snatched the lead, but also had a key turnover that allowed LSU to put the game away.

+”We were the aggressors for that stretch before they changed defenses,” Jones said. ”We just didn’t put it all together at the end.”

-Jericho Sims scored 14 for Texas on 7-of-9 shooting but didn’t score again after giving the Longhorns the lead.
+Sims scored 14 for Texas on 7-of-9 shooting but didn’t score again after giving the Longhorns the lead, and didn’t even get a shot in the final four minutes.

+Texas (12-7) has lost three in a row and three of its last four home games.

+”We have to find a way to spur that aggressiveness from beginning to end,” Texas coach Shaka Smart said. ”They played with their hair on fire later in the game, but they didn’t start that way.”

 BIG PICTURE